spmeesseman/code-package/README.md

 ## Description

-Bundles several 3rd party libraries and development tools to be used within the Visual Sudio Code IDE.
-Install and go!
+Bundles several 3rd party libraries and development tools along with the latest version of Visual Studio Code at the time of installation.
+The installation performs a *thumbdrive* installation type using the Visual Studio Code ZIP archive.

+## Install

+To install **code-package**, run the installer executable and select the desired packages for installation when prompted.  **Visual Studio Code** will be installed by default.

-## Installing Visual Studio Code Updates
+## Visual Studio Code and Package Updates

-This package downloads and installs the latest version VSCode at the time of installation.
-This installation uses the standalone installation type with the VSCode ZIP archive.

 To update to the latest versions of VSCode, or any other included package that has been updated to a newer version, simply run the "Change..." installation option in the Windows Add/Remove Programs List.
 Ensure that all instances of VSCode are shut down before proceeding.